neurospin/phcp-reco/README.md

 ## Data layout

+### Naming of input data

+Each block should be assigned a short `BlockName` to identify it, based on its anatomical location, e.g. `Inf`, `Mid`, `Sup`, `InfLat`, `SupMed`, etc.

+Each FOV within a block should be assigned a `FovName` that starts with `BlockName` and further specifies the position of the FOV within the block, e.g. `InfAnt`, `InfPos`, etc.

+Each imaging session corresponds to a single FOV and should be named with a concatenation of the acquisition date in `YYYYMMDD` format, and `FovName`, e.g. `20250101InfPos`.

 ### Source data

 The images of each field of view are first exported from the console in raw Bruker format and DICOM.
 The DICOM data is used for mostly everything, except that some acquisition parameters cannot be found in the DICOM metadata, namely the diffusion b-values and b-vectors, as well as the receiver gain.
 In those cases, we resort to reading them from the Bruker files `acqp`, `method` and `visu_pars`.